Postgraduate Research Opportunities

 Thinking about undertaking postgraduate research?
 Thinking about graduating as a Master or Doctor of Philosophy in law?

-Cardiff Law School accords a high priority to the development of a thriving postgraduate research culture.
-We are keen to attract the next generation of legal scholars and to encourage innovative research.
-We offer opportunities for both full and part-time study leading o the degrees of MPhil and PhD.
+Cardiff Law School has a thriving postgraduate research culture.
+We are keen to attract and engage with the next generation of legal scholars and to encourage innovative research in a wide range of fields.
+We offer opportunities for both full and part-time study leading to the degrees of MPhil and PhD.

 There are lots of good reasons why you should consider studying at Cardiff.